alter-ukko/kinstall/README.md

 ## what it does

 `kinstall` looks for `tar` files in `build/distributions` and extracts them to `~/.kinstall/{project}/{version}`.
 The current version of a project that's in use is symlinked to `~/.kinstall/{project}/_current`.
 When making a particular version current, `kinstall` looks for scripts in `~/.kinstall/{project}/_current/bin` and symlinks them to `~/bin`.
 It reports the symlinks it creates.

+It gets the project's name and version by capturing and parsing the output of `gradle properties --console=plain -q`.

+## what it doesn't do

+* Handle parent/sub-project projects (it expects a single project).
+* Make sure your build is current.
+* Handle non-gradle ways of creating tarballs (it expects a `tar` file in `build/distributions` that has a `bin` subdirectory).
+* Attempt to correct for any manual changes to the files/symlinks in `~/.kinstall` or `~/bin`.
+* Handle maven projects.